-How to Use Your Fitbit Without a Smartphone
+How Do I Use My Fitbit Without a Smartphone?

 To use your Fitbit without a smartphone, complete the setup, wear the device, and use it for health and fitness tracking.

-You’ll get a summary of your stats on the watch, including steps taken, calories burned, and current heart rate.
-You’ll need to sync your device to the companion app to see a detailed report of your activities.
+You’ll get a summary of your stats on the watch, including steps, calories, current heart rate, and distance.
+And you’ll need to sync the device to your smartphone within a 30 feet range to access a detailed report in your Fitbit dashboard.

 The first step is to set up your Fitbit.
 This is where you connect the device to your smartphone via the companion app.
 The initial configuration logs your profile information, syncs the current time based on your time zone, and gets your Fitbit device ready to use.